Skip to main content

 note

-Effective with MCP LSAM 16.02, the user will be able to modify the *SMA/WFL/REMOVEJOB WFL to elect to have the WFL complete OK even if there are no files deleted.
-Security errors and locked files will still cause the REMOVEJOB WFL to be reported as failed in this case.
+Effective with MCP LSAM 16.02, *SMA/WFL/REMOVEJOB can be modified to complete OK even when no files are deleted.
+Security errors and locked files still cause the REMOVEJOB WFL to fail.

-To implement the alternate behavior, modify a working copy of *SMA/WFL/REMOVEJOB to comment out sequence #26600, and un-comment sequence 26650.
-Because the default behavior is to fail the REMOVE MCP job if there are no files to remove, it will be necessary to re-implement this modification each time the MCP LSAM is upgraded if the alternate behavior is desired.
+To enable the alternate behavior, modify a working copy of *SMA/WFL/REMOVEJOB: comment out sequence #26600 and uncomment sequence 26650.
+Re-apply this modification after each MCP LSAM upgrade if the alternate behavior is desired.

 REMOVE Job: job information